insen/blog/_posts/2017-09-24-Azure-AAD-with-Office-365.md

 }
 ```

 Fire the request.
-The outlook API should now return a valid response from office 365.
+The outlook API should now return a valid response from Office 365.

 And that's it.
 We can go home now.